sendgrid/sendgrid-csharp/TROUBLESHOOTING.md

 it means that you are probably not compiling your application to .NET 4.5.2.
 Currently, this is the only supported version of .NET by SendGrid.

 The current solution is to download the code directly into your project and change the compile target to the desired version.

-If you are using ASP.NET Core, please [upvote this issue](https://github.com/sendgrid/sendgrid-csharp/issues/221).

 <a name="testing"></a>
 ## Testing v3 /mail/send Calls Directly